chenyi2013/CollapsingAvatarToolbar/README.md

 Improvements are most than welcome.
 Feel free to send a Pull Request or open an Issue.

 I am pretty bad at explaining myself.
-Check out the sample project for implementation details or ask me anything you need to know.
+Check out the sample project for implementation details or ask me anything you want to know.

 # External libraries
 - [Support v7 AppCompat Library](https://developer.android.com/tools/support-library/features.html)